GoogleCloudPlatform/samples-style-guide/content/en/_index.md

  response to stdout.

 {{< tabpane langEqualsHeader=true >}}
  {{< tab header="Java" >}}
  // Lists the types of sensitive information the DLP API supports. public static void listInfoTypes() throws IOException {
    // Initialize client that will be used to send requests.
 This client only needs to be created
    // once, and can be reused for multiple requests.
 After completing all of your requests, call
    // the "close" method on the client to safely clean up any remaining background resources. try (DlpServiceClient dlpClient = DlpServiceClient.create()) {

      // Construct the request to be sent by the client ListInfoTypesRequest listInfoTypesRequest =
          ListInfoTypesRequest.newBuilder()
              // Only return infoTypes supported by certain parts of the API.
              // Supported filters are "supported_by=INSPECT" and "supported_by=RISK_ANALYSIS"
              // Defaults to "supported_by=INSPECT"
              .setFilter("supported_by=INSPECT")
              // BCP-47 language code for localized infoType friendly names.
              // Defaults to "en_US"
              .setLanguageCode("en-US")
              .build();

      // Use the client to send the API request.
      ListInfoTypesResponse response = dlpClient.listInfoTypes(listInfoTypesRequest);

-    // Parse the response and process the results System.out.println("Infotypes found:");
+     // Parse the response and process the results System.out.println("Info types found:");
      for (InfoTypeDescription infoTypeDescription : response.getInfoTypesList()) {
        System.out.println("Name : " + infoTypeDescription.getName());
        System.out.println("Display name : " + infoTypeDescription.getDisplayName());
      }
    }
-}
+ {{< /tab >}}
+ {{< tab header="Ruby" >}}
+  # [START storage_list_bucket_notifications]
+  require "google/cloud/storage"

+  # Lists the notifications configured for the given bucket.
+  def list_bucket_notifications bucket_name:
+    # The ID of your GCS bucket
+    # bucket_name = "your-unique-bucket-name"
+    # Arrange by creating client and request hashes if any
+    storage = Google::Cloud::Storage.new

+    # Act by calling the respective action
+    bucket  = storage.bucket bucket_name

+    # Assert by parsing the response and processing the result
+    bucket.notifications.each do |notification|
+      puts "Notification ID: #{notification.id}"
+    end
+  end
+  # [END storage_list_bucket_notifications]
  {{< /tab >}}
 {{< /tabpane >}}

 ### No CLIs